 Yes.
 If you already know the person you'd like to share with, please indicate their name on the application form.
 If you would like to share a booth but don’t have a partner in mind, the BUST Craftacular team will match you up.
 All vendors must apply separately and provide individual permits; each vendor will be juried individually.
 We will attempt to accommodate shares as best as possible but this is not a guarantee.

 What are the booth/table fees?
 What are the dimensions of a booth space?

-A full booth is a 6' x 6' space on the main floor of the Brooklyn Expo; this includes a 6' x 30" table and two chairs within the booth space, as well as one wi-fi passcode and access to a standard electrical outlet.
+A full booth is a 6' x 6' space on the main floor of Industry City's Factory Floor; all tables, racks, chairs, etc, must be used within the booth space.
 Booths are not curtained.
-Vendors are expected to bring their own extension cords, table top lighting (if desired), and a backup payment system.
-BUST will provide all tables and chairs, though you are welcome to bring racks or other display setups if you prefer.
-All displays must fit within this 6’ x 6’ space or a 6' x 12' space if you select a large booth.
+Vendors are expected to bring their own extension cords, tabletop lighting (if desired), and a backup payment system.
+BUST will provide tables and chairs for rent only.
+You may bring your own table and chairs.
+All displays must fit within this 6’ x 6’ space (or a 6' x 12' space if you select a double booth).

 In addition, all applicants are required to pay a non-refundable application fee of $20.